Shannon-Goddard/Goddard_Shannon_R-Analysis/README.md

 - Design your own statistical study to compare vehicle performance of two vehicles.

 ## Challenge Summary
-By combining our understanding of R and statistics with the manufacturing datasets provided:
+We combined our understanding of R and statistics with the manufacturing datasets provided:

 - [MechaCar_mpg.csv]()- The results of an mpg testing dataset of 50 potential prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance were collected for each vehicle.
 - [Suspension_coil.csv]()- MechaCar suspension coil test results from multiple production lots.
 In this dataset, the weight capacity of multiple suspension coils were tested to determine if the manufacturing process is consistent across lots.